bcrabbe/erlskat/README.md

 ./test/manual_test.sh
 ```

-### Manual Testing with Multiple Clients (macOS)
+### Manual Testing with Multiple Clients (macOS, iterm)

-For testing with 3 simultaneous websocket clients, you can use itermocil to automatically start the server and connect 3 clients:
+A little hack for quickly testing with 3 simultaneous websocket clients, you can use itermocil to automatically start the server and connect 3 clients in one cmd:

 1. Install itermocil:
 ```bash